raspberrychris/paddleboardmaster/content/post/gili-10-6-11-6-air-all-around-inflatable-stand-up-paddle-board.md

 ![Gili-who-is-it-for](/uploads/585155f8-e2a9-4c29-83bd-0f1ecba86e77.jpeg "Gili-who-is-it-for")

-This is not the best value paddleboard out there, but it represents good value for money if you are looking for a high performance SUP that is lighter than a traditional hard board.
+I’m going to jump straight in with the elephant in the room:  This is not the best value paddleboard out there, but in my opinion it represents good value for money if you are looking for a high performance SUP that is lighter than a traditional hard board.

 The board itself packs away into the provided bag and is flight safe, fits in to your car or pick up and can be stored easily away in your house when not in use.